Particular/docs.particular.net/samples/scheduling/hangfire/sample.md

 ### Endpoint Helper

-A helper to make the `IEndpointInstance` created by NServiceBus available inside Hangfire jobs.
+This is a helper class used to make the NServiceBus `IEndpointInstance` available inside Hangfire jobs.
 In this sample it is implemented as a static property.

 snippet: EndpointInstance